I Bought A 260,000-Mile 'Holy Grail' Jeep Grand Cherokee Sight Unseen From The Middle Of Nowhere. Getting It Home Nearly Broke Me

 Yanking the transfer case took considerably more effort.
 We first had to remove the crossmember spanning the two main unibody rails and holding up the transmission.
 To do this, we had to support the transmission with a floor jack, undo the bolts holding the transmission and exhaust pipe to the crossmember, and then take two bolts out that were holding each side of the crossmember to the body.

-We also detached the exhaust pipe from the engine’s exhaust manifold so it wouldn’t be in the way of the transmission or transfer case that we were about to drop.
+We also detached the exhaust pipe from the engine’s exhaust manifold so it wouldn’t be in the way of the transmission and transfer case that we were about to drop.

 In addition to lowering the crossmember, moving the exhaust out of the way, and pulling the driveshaft, Brandon and I unhooked the linkage (that little rod hanging from the transfer case in the photo above) connecting the in-cabin four-wheel-drive lever to the transfer case, and we unplugged the shift light switch and vehicle speed sensor.
 We also drained the case.